gradlepuff/JARVISasst/README.md

 # JARVIS
-Just a rather very intelligent system
+Just a rather very intelligent system developed by me

 It is an effort to create a more helpful but maybe not as sophisticated as others out there or not as human Virtual Assistant for PC users.